 The township has a bakery, a huge IGA, a butcher’s shop and a groovy new cafe next to the information office.
 We guzzle down flat whites and mango smoothies.
 They are rare delicacies after our days in the Tanami Desert.

-School is out and indigenous children play on bikes or with footballs.
+School is out and local children play on bikes or with footballs.
 One grey nomad in tight blue shorts tries to cross the cultural divide.
-“Lovely place this”, he calls to a tall bony local boy with a shock of black hair, baggy jeans and a loose football shirt.
-The boy grins, shakes his head and looks around puzzled, as if to work out what the white fella could be referring to.
+“Lovely place this”, he calls to a tall bony boy with a shock of black hair, baggy jeans and a loose football shirt.
+The boy grins, shakes his head and looks around puzzled, as if to work out what the fella could be referring to.
 “Do you like living here?”, asks Mr Tight Shorts.
 Another sheepish grin and the boy shrugs and slopes off, bare feet dragging in the dust.